Richard Raysman: Career

 During the last two decades of the 20th century computer law expanded to include issues relating to software licensing, protection of intellectual property on the internet, eCommerce law and information technology employment issues such as outsourcing.
 These areas of the law are now encompassed in the term Intellectual Property Law.

 Raysman's firm, known as Brown, Raysman & Millstein, ultimately grew to 250 lawyers with offices in New York, Los Angeles, Silicon Valley, Hartford and Toronto.
 In 2006 Brown Raysman Millstein Felder & Steiner, as it was then known, merged with the San Francisco law firm of Thelen and became known as Thelen Reid Brown Raysman & Steiner, having 650 attorneys and offices worldwide.
 In 2008 Raysman left Thelen, when the firm disbanded.
-He now practices at the New York office of Holland & Knight.
+He then practiced at the New York office of Holland & Knight until December 2020.

 Raysman concentrates his practice in international outsourcing transactions.
 Raysman has litigated numerous reported cases for the New York State and Federal courts.
 He has been selected by Chambers as one of America's leading outsourcing lawyers.

 Raysman continues to publish extensively on the topic of Intellectual Property Law, including three ghost-written treatises as well as newsletters and the monthly column that appears under his byline in the New York Law Journal.
 He is also a regular speaker in this field at numerous conferences, including those sponsored by the International Bar Association, the Outsourcing Interests Group and the Intellectual Technology Law Forum in Europe.

 Raysman is admitted to the New York and Connecticut State bars, the Supreme Court of the United States, the U.S. Court of Appeals for the Second Circuit and the U.S. District Courts for the Eastern and Southern Districts of New York.